On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Introduction

 \subsection{Contributions}

-\underline{\bf Model identification.} Regarding Q1, we prove that PCR consistently identifies the projection of the model parameter onto the linear space generated by the underlying covariates.
-This corresponds to the unique minimum $\ell_2$-norm model, which is sufficient for the purposes of prediction.
-Further, we provide a minimax lower bound for parameter estimation that establishes PCR to be near optimal.
+Regarding Q1, we prove that PCR consistently identifies the projection of the model parameter onto the linear space generated by the underlying covariates.
+This corresponds to the unique minimum $\ell_2$-norm model, which is arguably sufficient for valid statistical inference \citep{shao_deng}.

-\underline{\bf Out-of-sample prediction.} For Q2, we leverage our results for Q1 to establish non-asymptotic out-of-sample prediction guarantees that improve upon the best known rates.
+{\em Out-of-sample prediction.} For Q2, we leverage our results for Q1 to establish non-asymptotic out-of-sample prediction guarantees that improve upon the best known rates.
 Notably, these results are novel for the fixed design setting.
-In our analysis, we introduce a natural linear algebraic condition between the in- and out-of-sample data, which allows us to avoid making distributional assumptions on the underlying covariates that are common in the literature.
-We illustrate the importance of this condition through extensive simulations.
+In the course of our analysis, we introduce a natural linear algebraic condition between the in- and out-of-sample data that supplants distributional assumptions on the underlying covariates that are common in the literature.
+We construct a hypothesis test to check when this condition holds in practice.
+We also illustrate the importance of this condition through extensive simulations.

-\underline{\bf Applications to synthetic controls.} Our responses to Q1--Q2 lead to novel results for the synthetic controls literature, a popular framework for policy evaluation \citep{abadie1, abadie2}, in two key ways.
-First, our minimax results suggest the attractiveness of PCR based methods, e.g., \cite{rsc, mrsc}, amongst the numerous variants of synthetic controls estimators available to practitioners.
-Second, to the best of our knowledge, we provide the first counterfactual $\ell_2$-prediction guarantees for the entire counterfactual trajectory in a fixed design setting for the synthetic controls literature.
+{\em Applications to synthetic controls.} Our responses to Q1--Q2 lead to novel results for the synthetic controls literature, a popular framework for policy evaluation \citep{abadie1, abadie2}.
+In particular, our results provide theoretical guarantees for several PCR based methods, namely \cite{rsc, mrsc}.
+To the best of our knowledge, we provide the first counterfactual $\ell_2$-prediction guarantees for the entire counterfactual trajectory in a fixed design setting for the synthetic controls literature.
+We apply our hypothesis test to two widely analyzed studies in the synthetic controls literature.